ddsmt/ddSMT/docs/quickstart.rst

 .. note::

-  With option :code:`--ignore-output` enabled, **ddSMT** will still report output on both channels for the golden run with option code:`-v`.
+  With option :code:`--ignore-output` enabled, **ddSMT** will still report output on both channels for the golden run with option :code:`-v`.
   When comparing behavior, however, this output is ignored, and only the exit code is matched.

-Now, let's assume our command yields output on`stdout` or `stderr` that contains information that depends on the actual execution, e.g., a stack trace.
+Now, let's assume our command yields output on `stdout` or `stderr` that contains information that depends on the actual execution, e.g., a stack trace.
 In this case, matching against the full output will never be successful, and we rather only want to check if a phrase occurs in the output.